 Residential Prescriptive HVAC: Efficient air conditioners are also offered through the Efficient Products initiatives.
-The source of the coincidence factors is the RLW Analytics residential HVAC study.
+The source of the coincidence factors is the RLW Analytics residential HVAC study.6

 Residential Prescriptive Other eShapes: The Efficient Products initiative also includes a range of other Energy Star appliances and electronics, including dishwashers, clothes washers, and refrigerators.
-In addition, some prescriptive measures are installed through the residential custom initiatives, including hot water conservation measures and fuel switches.
-For these measures, the coincidence factors were developed from Itron's eShapes 8760 load profile data, developed from audits of approximately 20,000 homes in the 1990s.
-While the load profiles are based on older data, the extensive nature of the data collection would be extremely costly to reproduce for measures that represent about 5% of BED's portfolio.
+In addition, some prescriptive measures are installed through the residential custom initiatives, including hot water conservation measures.
+For these measures, the coincidence factors were developed from Itron's eShapes 8760 load profile data, developed from audits of approximately 20,000 homes in the 1990s.7 While the load profiles are based on older data, the extensive nature of the data collection would be extremely costly to reproduce for measures that represent about 1% of the energy savings in BED's portfolio.

-Residential Prescriptive Other non-eShapes: These measures include a few other miscellaneous products offered through the Efficient Products initiative (such as dehumidifiers), as well as a limited number of items installed through the residential custom initiatives, such as DHW pipe insulation and tank wraps.
+Residential Prescriptive Other non-eShapes: These measures include a few other miscellaneous products offered through the Efficient Products initiative (such as dehumidifiers), as well as a limited number of items installed through the residential custom initiatives, such as domestic hot water pipe insulation and tank wraps.
 These coincidence factors, based on engineering estimates, were reviewed and found to be reasonable.
 Similar to the eShapes discussed above, these measures constitute a small percentage of BED's overall portfolio (approximately 3%).